dkbalachandar/cleancode-notes/README.md

 5. Test Boundary conditions
 6. Exhaustively Test Near Bugs
 7. Patterns of Failure Are Revealing
+8. T
-8. Test Coverage Patterns Can Be Revealing
+est Coverage Patterns Can Be Revealing
 9. Tests Should Be Fast